 - You will need to understand and identify What makes a great product to promote – From the perspective of an independent rep.

-There are so many advantages of becoming an independent consultant but the real challenge is having confidence in your sales or consulting ability, confidence enough to break away and become independent.
+There are so many advantages of becoming an independent consultant.
+However, having confidence in your sales or consulting ability, confidence enough to break away and become independent is challenging.
 Many independent contractors will never go back to an employee role again, after having built their independent consulting business.
 Before entering into or offering an independent position, be sure to understand the difference between an Employee or Independent opportunity.

 For a fun visual, see our Infographic on Advantages of Self-employed Independent contractor